usnistgov/xslt-blender/README.md

 ### Project design

-See the page on [[Architecture]] for a schematic of a typical project.
+See the page on [Architecture](https://github.com/usnistgov/xslt-blender/wiki/Architecture) for a schematic of a typical project along with more information on project design.

 By inspecting source code -- both statically and running in a demo -- an analyst should be able to determine the components of any given project.
 Demonstrations should be self-explanatory, assuming relevant background knowledge.
 Please do research or make inquiries!